SURF (Scholars Undergraduate Research Fellowship)

 The amount of the fellowship awarded to each recipient shall be as follows:

 *Student stipend- Spring only $ 625 maximum award

 |Length||One year.
 Students may compete for additional years, but no more than three years of funding for a student.|

 |Period of Support||January 1st - October 31st|

 Eligible Faculty Members

-Tenured and tenure-track faculty members at all levels, including new faculty, are encouraged to apply.
+Tenured or full-time faculty members at all levels, including new faculty, are encouraged to apply.
 Temporary teachers, however, are not eligible.
-Mentor awards range up to $1000.
+Mentor awards range up to $750.

 All Arkansas public or private institutions of higher education offering two or more years of college study are eligible.

 Institutions are strongly encouraged to provide or obtain some type of match to the grant.
 Sources which can be accessed, in addition to existing university funds, include the federal government, non-profit agencies, private corporations, individual citizens, etc.